 The use of and interaction with computing technology have changed immensely over the past decade.
 With the changing needs and new environments where computing technology is used, the area of human-computer interaction (HCI) is also rapidly evolving.
 Currently, HCI research extends beyond its discipline origins of computer science, cognitive science, behavioral science, and design to include new platforms, interfaces, and interaction paradigms.
 Unique and interesting challenges and opportunities around the interaction between humans and the computing systems that surround them are rapidly emerging.

 We are accepting submissions that discuss the latest trends, pioneering tools and procedures, practical experiences, and technical challenges on a wide range of topics mentioned below.

 Accessibility and Inclusive Design

 Inclusive design reinvents the relationship between technology and humans by adapting the means of information delivery and interaction to enhance the human experience.
 Most importantly, it levels the playing field so that all people – including those with visual, auditory, mobility challenges as well as the growing aging population, novice technology users, people with language, learning, and literacy constraints, or any individual facing situational challenges while using a system — have equal access to the information they need for work and life.
+With the global pandemic that continues to affect every aspect of our lives, the need for accessibility and inclusive design is imperative.
+In the current environment, access to computing resources and accessible and inclusive technology is a necessity.
 Topics include but are not limited to:

 Information Communication Technologies for Development (ICTD)